Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 ensure that mentors stay motivated and invested in helping contributors succeed, ultimately contributing to the lasting impact of open science and technology.

-## How will you help your GSoC contributors stay on schedule to complete their projects?
+## How will you keep your GSoC contributors on schedule to complete their projects?

-To help GSoC contributors stay on schedule and complete their projects successfully, Open Science Labs would implement a structured yet flexible approach.
-This would include establishing clear milestones and deliverables at the outset, scheduling regular check-ins for progress reviews and feedback, and encouraging the use of project management tools.
-Mentors would actively guide contributors, fostering open communication and providing support to overcome challenges.
-By breaking down larger goals into manageable tasks and maintaining a supportive environment, Open Science Labs would ensure that contributors stay motivated, productive, and on track to deliver impactful results.
-We will invite every selected student to these meetings and make them feel welcome.
+To keep GSoC contributors on schedule and ensure the successful completion of their projects, Open Science Labs will implement a structured yet flexible approach.
+This includes establishing clear milestones and deliverables at the outset, scheduling regular check-ins for progress reviews and feedback, and encouraging the use of project management tools.
+Mentors will actively guide contributors, fostering open communication and providing support to overcome challenges.
+By breaking down larger goals into manageable tasks and maintaining a supportive environment, Open Science Labs will ensure contributors stay motivated, productive, and on track to deliver impactful results.

-## How will you keep your GSoC contributors involved in your community during and after GSoC?
+## How will you get your GSoC contributors involved in your community during GSoC?

-To keep GSoC contributors involved in the Open Science Labs community during and after GSoC, we will leverage our welcoming and inclusive environment.
-Regular check-ins will be scheduled to discuss progress and provide feedback, encouraging students to present their work in blogs and topical meetings.
-This will help them gain confidence and interact with other contributors.
-We will also share their work with our partners and on social media to boost visibility within the open-source scientific community.
+To get GSoC contributors involved in the Open Science Labs community during GSoC, we will leverage our welcoming and inclusive environment.
+Regular check-ins will be scheduled to discuss progress, provide feedback, and ensure they feel supported throughout the program.
+Students will be encouraged to present their work in blogs and topical meetings, helping them gain confidence and interact with peers and mentors across sub-organizations.
+Additionally, their work will be shared with partners and on social media to boost visibility within the open-source scientific community.
+To further integrate them, contributors will participate in community events, workshops, and collaborative projects, fostering a sense of belonging and active engagement within the Open Science Labs ecosystem.

-After GSoC, we will continue to provide mentorship and support, offering internships, small grants and inviting contributors to join study groups and new projects.
-Community events, workshops, and webinars will keep contributors engaged, and an alumni network will help them stay connected.
-By implementing these strategies, Open Science Labs aims to create a supportive environment that keeps GSoC contributors involved both during and after the program.

-## Has your org been accepted as a mentor org in GSoC?
+## Anything else we should know?
+(Optional)

+Open Science Labs has previously successfully participated in GSoC under the NumFOCUS umbrella.

+## Is your organization part of any government?

 No